 The District is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The District is a member of the Association of California Water Agencies/Joint Powers Insurance Authority (ACWA/JPIA), an intergovernmental risk sharing joint powers authority created to provide self-insurance programs for California water agencies.
 The purpose of the ACWA/JPIA is to arrange and administer programs of self-insured losses and to purchase excess insurance coverage.
-At December 31, 2019, the District participated in the liability, property, and workers' compensation programs of the ACWA/JPIA as follows:
+At December 31, 2020, the District participated in the liability, property, and workers' compensation programs of the ACWA/JPIA as follows:

-• General and auto liability, public officials and employees' errors and omissions: Total risk financing limits of \$2,000,000, combined single limit at \$2,000,000 per occurrence.
+• General and auto liability, public officials, employees, and authorized volunteers against third-party losses arising out of liability imposed by law or assumed by contract.
+Total risk financing limits of \$2,000,000, combined single limit at \$2,000,000 per occurrence.
 The District purchased additional excess coverage layers: \$60 million for general, auto and public officials liability, which increases the limits on the insurance coverage noted above.